Azure/Mission-Critical-Online/src/app/README.md

 These workload Helm charts used in AlwaysOn are currently not uploaded into a Helm registry, they're applied directly via Helm via an [Azure DevOps pipeline](/docs/reference-implementation/DeployAndTest-DevOps-Design-Decisions.md) from within the repository.

+### Security Context

+All Helm charts contain foundational security measures following K8s best practices.
+These security measures are:

+* `readOnlyFilesystem` The root filesystem `/` in each container is set to read-only.
+This is to prevent the container from accidentally writing to the host filesystem.
+Directories that require read-write access are mounted as volumes.
+* `privileged` All containers are set to run as **non-privileged**.
+Running a container as privileged gives all capabilities to the container, and it also lifts all the limitations enforced by the device cgroup controller.
+* `allowPrivilegeEscalation` Prevents inside of a container to gain more privileges than its parent process.

+These security measures are also configured for 3rd-party containers and helm charts (i.e. cert-manager) when possible and audited by Azure Policy.

+### Network Policy

+Each of our workload Helm charts contains foundational Network Policies.
+These policies are enabled by default and can be disabled per chart via `.Values.networkpolicy.enabled`.
+The `CatalogService` contains a `default-deny` rule that denies all traffic in the `workload` namespace, that is not explicitly allowed.
+See the individual workload readme for more details.

 ---

 [Back to documentation root](/docs/README.md)